Skip to main content

 "includeImages": true,

-"save": ["txt"],
+"save": ["txt-dataset"]

 }

 Config merge order: schema defaults → config file → explicit CLI args.
 Unknown keys are stripped.
+The datasetName, keyValueStoreName, and requestQueueName fields apply only to the Apify Actor — the CLI parses but ignores them and always uses the default storage buckets under --storage.

 Storage directory resolution